VundleVim/Vundle.vim/README.md

   `BundleInstall` installs script only if it hasn't been already installed.
   `BundleInstall` is faster than `BundleInstall!` (note bang at the end) because latter fetches scripts without any checks.
-  Use `BundleInstall` to install new scripts scripts.
+  Use `BundleInstall` to install new scripts.
 Use `BundleInstall!` to update scripts.

 ## Searching